avaneev/prvhash/README.md

 fixed, number of random bytes, depending on mouse event time or position
 deltas: this is efficient and allows one to disseminate sparse entropy represented by mouse events over full system size.
-Note that after disseminating entropy, the PRNG should be run in idle cycles to produce system size bits of output to catch up on changes.
+Note that after disseminating entropy, the PRNG should be first run in idle cycles to produce system size bits of output to catch up on changes.

 ## Streamed Hashing ##